-Here's how protect your privacy from hackers and spies
+How to keep your data secure and private, step by step

 IGNORE THE FEARMONGERS.
 WHATSAPP IS BASICALLY FINE

-If you heard recently that WhatsApp has a "backdoor," it's wrong.
+If you heard recently that WhatsApp has a "backdoor," that's wrong.
 So wrong, in fact, that some of the world's foremost security experts and cryptographers have called for the story to be retracted.
+The Guardian, which published the story, later said "flawed reporting" led the newspaper to "overstate the potential impact on the security of users' messaging.

 The end-to-end encrypted messenger, owned by Facebook, works on a range of devices, including desktop.
 At its core, it uses the same protocols as Signal -- so it's secure and neither Facebook, WhatsApp, or anyone else can read your messages.